 Employees are on your staff.
 You pay them regular wages and withhold taxes from their wages.
 You must report their annual wages and withheld taxes on Form W-2.

 You must complete and send Form W-2 to employees by January 31.
 Also, you need to send copies of the form to the Social Security Administration and the state government (if applicable) by January 31.

 Independent contractors are not on your staff.
 You hire them for short-term projects that are unrelated to your core business.
 You pay their rates, but you do not withhold taxes from their wages.
 Instead, contractors pay the taxes themselves.
-You will report their annual earnings on Form 1099-MISC.
+You will report their annual earnings on Form 1099-NEC.